 My guess is that tooling had already been made and it was easier to mill the tailpiece bridge so that strings wrapped under?

 This is truly a fact that puzzles me to no end.
-Especially when considering that this is coming from a company that built such amazing instruments, and yet accepted this oversight for over a year and a half of production.
-Not to mention the fact that the instruments endorser, Les Paul, was known, among other things, for his "Palm Muting" technique.
+Especially when you consider that this was coming from a company synonymous with building such amazing instruments.
+The fact that they accepted this oversight for over a year and a half of production is truly puzzling.
+Not to mention the fact that the instrument's endorser, Les Paul, was known among other things, for his "Palm Muting" technique.